GoogleContainerTools/kpt-functions-sdk/README.md

 - **Configuration Generation:** e.g. Provide a blueprint for new services by generating a `Namespace` with organization-mandated defaults for `RBAC`, `ResourceQuota`, etc.
 - **Configuration Mutation/Migration:** e.g. Change a field in all `PodSecurityPolicy` configurations to make them more secure.

-KPT functions can be run as a one-off or run as part of a CI/CD pipeline.
+KPT functions can be run as one-off functions or as part of a CI/CD pipeline.

-With GitOps workflows, KPT functions read and write configuration files from a Git repo.
+In GitOps workflows, KPT functions read and write configuration files from a Git repo.
 Changes to the system authored by humans and mutating KPT functions are reviewed before being committed to the repo.
 KPT functions can be run as pre-commit or post-commit steps to check for compliance before configurations are applied to a cluster.

+In CI/CD, KPT Functions can validate your configuration before committing.
+Many production outages are caused by misconfiguration, with code review serving as the only config validation.
+KPT Functions can programmatically enforce standards and practices, building safety into your infrastructure development flow.

 ## Table of Contents